-A few days earlier I discovered one of my cherry shrimps suddenly jumped out of the tank.
-I was shocked to see this kind of behavior.
-So I did some research and here’s what I found.
+A few days earlier, I discovered one of my cherry shrimps suddenly jumped out of the tank.
+I was shocked to see this kind of behavior, so I did some research, and here’s what I found.

 Why Cherry Shrimps Jump Out Of Tank?